crabba/rsna-2023-monai-aws-workshop/README.md

 ![image](img/studio-00.jpg)

-We are now viewing the README file in the `monai-bootcamp` folder.
+We are now in the File Browser, viewing the `README.md` file in the `monai-bootcamp` folder.

 ![image](img/studio-02.jpg)

 ## Running a workshop

-Open the first workshop, 'MONAI end-to-end workflow':
+Open the first workshop, **MONAI end-to-end workflow**:
-* In the file explorer in the left toolbar, enter the `MONAICore` folder within `monai-bootcamp`
+* In the file browser in the left toolbar, enter the `MONAICore` folder within `monai-bootcamp`
 * Open the Jupyter Notebook file `MONAI End-to-End Workflow - Solution.ipynb`
   * NOTE: Ensure you open the notebook file with `Solution` in its name